jeffBP/bleController/README.md

 # bleController
 A rudimentary, proof of concept controller for Kamigami robots written with Javascript.
-It relies heavily on the web-bluetooth-api [^1] .
+It relies heavily on the web-bluetooth-api<sup>1</sup>.
 Currently only works with OSX and ChromeOS due to chrome bluetooth only working on those operating systems.

 ## Setup
 To run this code, I used node.js, though just opening the index file should work.
 The meat of the web page is in the /public/src/robot.js file.
 This is the interface between the robot and computer.